Asiatic cheetah: Conservation

+In September 2025, Iran's Department of Environment restarted its plan to preserve the cheetah after a hiatus of six years.

 In captivity

 In February 2010, photos of an Asiatic cheetah in a "Semi-Captive Breeding and Research Center of Iranian Cheetah" in Iran's Semnan province were published.
 Another news report stated that the centre is home to about ten Asiatic cheetahs in a semi-wild environment protected by wire fencing all around.

 In January 2008, a male cub aged about 7–8 months was recovered from a sheep herder and brought into captivity.
 Wildlife officials in Miandasht Wildlife Refuge and the Turan National Park have raised a few orphaned cubs.